 The Physician Orders for Scope of Treatment form, also called a POST, contains specific medical orders for individuals with a serious illness or approaching end of life and complements the Advance Directive.
+A copy of this form is available on request by emailing firstname.lastname@example.org.
+Healthcare providers can also access the POST through the Idaho Healthcare Directive Registry.
 This form must be completed and signed by you and your healthcare provider.
-Contact your healthcare provider to ask about completing a POST.
+Contact your healthcare provider to ask more about completing a POST.

 This card can help inform healthcare workers that you have an Advance Directive stored on the Idaho Healthcare Directive Registry and provides them with your emergency contacts and phone numbers.
 Click here to fill out and print the card, cut it out and carry it with you.
 The use of this card is optional.